nestauk/asf_heat_pump_affordability/README.md

 ## Description

 This repo contains the functions and run script to generate a dataframe of the costs of installing Air Source Heat Pumps (ASHP) in 8 different types of home at a series of percentiles given by the user.
-The eight archetypes are: flats;
+The 8 housing archetypes are: flats;
 semi-detached & terraced houses and maisonettes; detached houses; and bungalows; with each group split into pre- and post-1950 construction.
 Costs are adjusted for inflation against a chosen base year.